peter-hinch/advent-of-js-2022-day-01-pomodoro-timer/README.md

 While building I have considered the following as possible additions to functionality:

-- [ ] Replace browser alert with an in app modal.
+- [x] Use an in app dialog instead of an alert passed to the browser.
 - [ ] 'Pause' and 'Reset' buttons to replace 'Stop' button.
 - [ ] An additional setting for a rest duration between countdowns.